swaptacular/swpt_accounts/protocol.rst

   rate, the amount secured for the transfer is being gradually consumed by the accumulated negative interest.
-Therefore, a prepared transfer SHOULD NOT be allowed to commit if the committed amount significantly exceeds the remaining amount.
+Therefore, a prepared transfer SHOULD NOT be allowed to commit if the committed amount clearly exceeds the remaining amount.
 This precaution is necessary in order to prevent a trick that creditors may use to evade incurring negative interest on their accounts.
 The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the first account (which at that point would be